 It is important to begin the insurance claims process as soon as you are able.
 If you cannot achieve satisfactory compensation through a settlement and you have the right to sue, you are subject to Florida’s statute of limitations.

-Keep in mind that a lawyer from our firm must have time to investigate your accident, gather evidence, and negotiate a settlement with insurers.
+Keep in mind that a car accident lawyer from our firm must have time to investigate your accident, gather evidence, and negotiate a settlement with insurers.

 Contact Bogin, Munns & Munns for Help